Rishabbh-Sahu/Rishabbh-Sahu/README.md

 - 👀 Interested in doing research work/consulting assignments by sharing, learning and exploring to/from open source communities.
 Motivated to create numerous projects in the field of AI/ML/DL

-- 👯 Looking to collaborate on ML/DL projects and Kaggle competitions
+- 👯 Looking forward to collaborate on ML/DL projects and Kaggle competitions

 <br />
 About my work: